-The Oxnard City Council adopted Ordinance 2951, which went into effect on February 7, 2019.
+The Oxnard City Council adopted Ordinance 2951, and it went into effect on February 7, 2019.
 This ordinance governs both security alarms and fire alarms.
 Click below to download and read the ordinance.

 Some of the major points in the security alarm ordinance include: